lukeod/vampiresurvivors-modding/stage-system.md

 ```

 ### Stage Data Storage
-Stage configurations are stored in the DataManager:
+Based on decompiled code, stage configurations appear to be stored in the DataManager:

 ```csharp
 public JObject _allStagesJson;      // Raw JSON stage data